Function Execution Strategies

 throw new AppException(401, "Invalid credentials");

-A composable application is assembled from a collection of modular functions.
-For example, data persistence functions and authentication functions are likely to be reusable in many applications.
+A composable application is assembled from a collection of self-contained functions that are highly reusable.

 Number of workers for a function